How to save the relationship? 9 questions to ask yourself

 It is difficult to imagine one's own body language.
 This means that you can easily believe that you have conveyed something painful that can activate care when this is what is felt most strongly in your own body.

 To get to know better whether there is a match between what you know on the inside and what you convey on the outside, you can film yourself in an imaginary conversation with your partner.
 Then try, as best you can, to communicate in the way you normally would.
 Alternatively, you can also film yourself in a similar and imaginary conversation with a close, good friend/family member in whom you feel safe, and see if there is a different body language that emerges.

 Are my expectations realistic or am I living in the hope that my partner will be able to fulfill all my needs?

-If you are different in important areas for you, this is a grief you can take inside and remain in the relationship.
-Are the differences so decisive for your well-being, for your identity, that it seems unbearable to stay?
+If you are different in important areas for you, is this a grief you can take inside and remain in the relationship?
+Or are the differences so decisive for your well-being, for your identity, that it seems unbearable to remain?

 A partner cannot fulfill all our needs.
 Especially not if the expectation is that the partner will share the same enthusiasm for interests and needs that give you energy.